 Wildfire prevention and mitigation are goals of the state as established in the following Executive Orders and action plan.

-On September 1, 2017, Governor Brown issued Executive Order B-42-17 to bolster the state’s response to unprecedented tree die-off by expediting removal of millions of dead and dying trees across the state.
+On September 1, 2017, the Governor issued Executive Order B-42-17 to bolster the state’s response to unprecedented tree die-off by expediting removal of millions of dead and dying trees across the state.

-On May 18, 2018, Governor Brown issued Executive Order B-52-18 to support the state’s resilience to wildfire and other climate impacts, to address extensive tree mortality, to increase forests’ capacity for carbon capture, and to improve forest and forest fire management.
+On May 18, 2018, the Governor issued Executive Order B-52-18 to support the state’s resilience to wildfire and other climate impacts, to address extensive tree mortality, to increase forests’ capacity for carbon capture, and to improve forest and forest fire management.
 The Executive Order, in part, required the California Natural Resources Agency (CNRA), in coordination with the California Board of Forestry and Fire Protection (BOF or Board of Forestry), California Department of Forestry and Fire Protection (CAL FIRE), and other agencies to increase the pace and scale of forest treatments on state and private lands from 250,000 to 500,000 acres per year to reduce wildfire risk.

-On January 9, 2019, Governor Newsom issued Executive Order N-05-19, directing CAL FIRE to recommend immediate-, medium-, and long-term actions to help prevent destructive wildfires.
+On January 9, 2019, the Governor issued Executive Order N-05-19, directing CAL FIRE to recommend immediate-, medium-, and long-term actions to help prevent destructive wildfires.

 On January 8, 2021, the Governor’s Forest Management Task Force issued the Wildfire and Forest Resilience Action Plan, a comprehensive plan to reduce wildfire risk for vulnerable communities, improve the health of forests and wildlands, accelerate action to combat climate change, and increase the pace and scale of forest and wildland management to meet the state’s target of completing projects on 500,000 acres annually by 2025 and expanding the use of prescribed fire, particularly on state-owned lands.

-In August 2020, Governor Newsom signed a memorandum of understanding (MOU) with the United States Department of Agriculture, Forest Service, Pacific Southwest Region (USFS) to maintain and restore healthy forests and rangelands that reduce public safety risks, protect natural and built infrastructure, and enhance ecological habitat and biological diversity.
+In August 2020, the State of California entered into a memorandum of understanding (MOU) with the United States Department of Agriculture, Forest Service, Pacific Southwest Region (USFS) to maintain and restore healthy forests and rangelands that reduce public safety risks, protect natural and built infrastructure, and enhance ecological habitat and biological diversity.
 The MOU commits the State of California and the USFS to scale up vegetation treatment to one million acres of forest and wildlands annually by 2025, committing to each sustainably treat 500,000 acres per year.

-This Order represents the Central Coast Water Board’s initial step to support the increased pace and scale of vegetation treatment from baseline levels toward the goals listed in the Governor’s Executive Orders identified in Finding A.3 above and the Wildfire and Forest Resilience Action Plan, while also protecting water quality and beneficial uses of waters of the state.
+This Order represents the Central Coast Water Board’s initial step to support the increased pace and scale of vegetation treatment from baseline levels toward the goals listed in the Governor’s Executive Orders identified in Finding A.3 above and the Wildfire and Forest Resilience Action Plan, while also protecting water quality and beneficial uses of surface waters of the state.

 Flood risk reduction is conducted in both natural and modified channels, as well as on banks and in riparian areas of water bodies.
 Flood risk reduction activities can include management and removal of both vegetation and sediment.
-Sediment and vegetation management activities have the potential to result in the discharge of waste and adverse impacts to beneficial uses of waters of the state.
+Sediment and vegetation management activities have the potential to result in the discharge of waste and adverse impacts to beneficial uses of surface waters of the state.
 Flood management activities in waters not subject to Clean Water Act section 404 are required to be permitted by waste discharge requirements under state law.